borelli28/security-onion-install-tutorial/README.md

 #### Downloading Security Onion ISO
-- Visit the repo releases page and downloaded the latest version of SO 2.4: https://github.com/Security-Onion-Solutions/securityonion/releases
+- Visit the repo releases page and download the latest version of Security Onion 2.4: https://github.com/Security-Onion-Solutions/securityonion/releases

 - Check the hash of the downloaded file.